-Actually, management systems for insurance companies of different sizes can differ only by a set of models used to manage the workflow and communication.
+Actually, management systems for insurance companies of different sizes can differ only by a set of models used to manage workflow and communication.
 Thus, each company can have its own set of tools that depends on business needs and goals.
 However, no matter what size an agency is, its management system should possess the following characteristics:

 The user-friendly interface can ensure that every broker or agent will more likely leverage the features of a management system if it is easy to navigate it.

-Marketing module is good when insurers need to improve their marketing efforts and develop the best-suited offering to customers.
+The marketing module is good when insurers need to improve their marketing efforts and develop the best-suited offering to customers.
 This module includes analytics capabilities to provide a more personalized interaction experience.

-Insurance product development module is a configuration tool that helps insurers develop new offerings.
+The insurance product development module is a configuration tool that helps insurers develop new offerings.
 It can include analytics to instantly respond to new customer requirements and preferences.

 If you want to know more about new product development life cycle, read our latest article on this topic.

-When it comes to choosing the best-suited insurtech solution, most companies are fluctuating between out-of-the-box products and custom solutions.
+When it comes to choosing the best-suited insurtech solution, most companies fluctuate between out-of-the-box products and custom solutions.
 If you need to implement the system immediately, you’d better choose a ready-made product, however, if you want the product that meets your company’s needs, a custom insurtech product is a perfect match.

 Speaking about the key advantages of developing a custom solution, you should know about the following benefits.
-With a comprehensive insurtech solution, you will be able to improve customer support, process a large scope of information seamlessly, and build client database according to certain parameters.
+With a comprehensive insurtech solution, you will be able to improve customer support, process a large scope of information seamlessly, and build a client database according to certain parameters.

 Furthermore, bespoke systems can help you automate data management processes to eliminate mistakes made by humans and improve efficiency.
 Besides, everything a broker needs is stored in one place.